budgetanalyzer/.github/profile/README.md

 Once these patterns mature, this becomes a template for enterprise applications—drop in your business logic and inherit battle-tested security.

 But we're also in parallel figuring out how to code with AI.
-This is the IDE/coding standard baseline for human/AI development.
-All opensource, I envision us including url resources for CLAUDE.md files.
-Very standardized code rules, it'd be cool to keep it here, but i'm down if someone has a better idea.
-All the code is gonna look generic and that's OK, no need for style, markdown and simple code, let's standardardize the interface to AI.
-VS Code open source, bring your own key  is the way it goes, it's not up for debate.
-They aren't gonna control this.
-And here's the thing, once you communicate with AI using code you realize that's the only interface it has to the external world.
-Software architects are the new high priests, we speak AI.
-AI is already here, this is all Claude Opus 4.5.
-We're not waiting on the next model.
-This isn't a toy for the masses, it's such a different experience as a software architect.
-It just doesn't have any way to communicate other than text, and yeah, chatbots are weak.

-(running out of breath)

 The project quickly became meta.
 For example we want to avoid vendor lock-in for AI service providers.
-We should be able to swap out and experiment with Gemini and Claude and whatever comes next.
+We should be able to swap out and experiment with Codex and Claude and whatever comes next.
 The criticism I keep hearing about using AI for development is that it's great for greenfield projects like this, but it breaks for a real company with a large complex codebase.
 My hypothesis is that we simply haven't quite formalized the best practices for doing those migrations, but I think it's possible to introduce these AI development tools into a mature system by starting on leaf nodes and working your way up documenting functionality.
-For example create a CLAUDE.md file in a single microservice or piece of the architecture and focus on getting it working well there, and then expand outwards.
+For example create a AGENTS.md file in a single microservice or piece of the architecture and focus on getting it working well there, and then expand outwards.
 I think it's a mistake to try to use a top-down approach introducing these tools.

 ## Architecture